adityatripathiiit/Music-Player/README.md

 * File size that can be uploaded is kept fixed(around 6-7MB).
 Howwever it can be changed easily.
 * Gives alert whenever invalid files/entries are filled.
 * Gives alert upon addition of music, and asks the user to confirm the deletion.
+* Loading Amination while fetching data from the database.